 Our bylaws and Legispol provide the basic backbone of how our community operates politically (see also: Self Governance).
 The culture here is entirely dependent upon the current membership.
-Currently there are seventy three members.
-As of Fall 2016, one half of our adult membership is age 30 or under.
+Seventy three members plus guests and visitors live at East Wind at any one time.
+As of Spring 2017, one half of our adult membership is age 30 or under.

 East Winders are more diverse than you might think if you have never visited a community.
 We are extroverts and introverts, bluegrass lovers and dubstep fanatics, bookworms and TV series marathoners.
 There is no one ‘type’ of person that dominates at East Wind.
 There is room for the social butterflies and those who prefer to be less outgoing.
-We think diversity allows for a more resilient community and enjoyable atmosphere.
+The social scene is ever changing and there are always new things happening.
+We have found that diversity allows for a more resilient community and enjoyable atmosphere.

 We hold our land, income, labor, and other resources in common.
 The community assumes responsibility for the needs of its members, from food and shelter to medical care and entertainment.
 Everyone is free to have their own personal possessions such as clothing, media, and electronic devices.
 Provisional and full members receive an equal “Discretionary Fund” each month ($150/mo for the year 2016-2017) that members are free to spend as they please.